 Can I do all of this with the free plan?

 Yep.
-Remoet's free tier includes 30 MCP requests per day, which is enough for a full search-star-apply session.
+Remoet's free tier includes 30 MCP requests per day, which is enough for a full search-star-pipeline session.
 You can star up to 10 companies and have unlimited access to your profile, applications, and saved jobs.
 If you're running multiple intensive sessions per day, you might want to upgrade, but most people find the free tier covers their weekly workflow just fine.

 What if I want to use the website for some steps?

 Everything's synced.
 Star a company through Claude and it shows up on the website.
 Save a job on the website and your agent can see it.
 Use whichever interface feels right for each step.
-Some people prefer the website for browsing job descriptions and the agent for searching and applying.
+Some people prefer the website for browsing job descriptions and the agent for searching and tracking.
 Whatever works for you.

 Does the agent remember my previous conversations?